Features

 First Person

-'This exhibition is a declaration of love to painting'
+A declaration of love to painting

 with Koyo Kouoh